Moving company: United States and Canada

 Some movers also offer consolidated shipping, which reduces costs by transporting several clients' items in the same shipment.

 United Kingdom and Australia

 In the United Kingdom and Australia, the price is based on the volume of the items rather than their weight.
-Some movers may offer flat rate pricing.
+Some movers may offer flat rate pricing based on the number of rooms or bedrooms.

 DIY moving

 The use of truck rental services, or simply borrowing similar hardware, is referred to as DIY moving.
 Individuals or families may rent a truck or trailer large enough to transport their household goods.
 They may also acquire moving equipment such as dollies, furniture pads, and cargo belts to facilitate the move and protect their belongings.

 Packing and materials

 The moving process also involves finding or buying materials such as boxes, paper, tape, and bubble wrap with which to pack boxable and/or protect fragile household goods and to consolidate the carrying and stacking on moving day.
 Self-service moving companies offer another viable option: the person moving buys space on one or more trailers or shipping containers.
 These containers are then driven by professionals to the new location.